olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 **Helloworld Outline**

 We have set this example up to use 4 ranks, each mapped to a core on the node.
-This was done in the submit script /
+This was done in the submission script, which you may look at if you wish with `cat /hello/submit_hello.lsf`

+The line that set this use 4 ranks with one per code is:
 ```
 . . .

 jsrun -n 4 -c 1 ./run

 ```
+You don't need to worry about changing this.
+It is only shown so you know where we set up the number of ranks.
+Now we will look at an outline of the program.

 * First initialize  MPI.